 However, the overall value of a low-end tablet to pre-college level students is limited, and handing your child unfettered access to the internet is a dangerous proposition.

-A common area computer allows you to more easily monitor his activity or better yet, install parental control software to set some limits.
+A common area computer allows you to monitor his activity more easily or install parental control software to set some limits.

-When it comes to your college-age student, on the other hand, there may be some definite advantages to adding a tablet to their arsenal.
+On the other hand, when it comes to your college-age student, there may be some definite advantages to adding a tablet to their arsenal.

-Using a stylus with certain note-taking applications converts handwritten notes to searchable text, while drawings become images that can be inserted into future reports and projects.
+Using a stylus with specific note-taking applications converts handwritten notes to searchable text, while drawings become images that can be inserted into future reports and projects.

-Here are some options in case you are thinking of how and where to sell my macbook pro or iPad.
+Here are some options if you think of how and where to sell my MacBook Pro or iPad.

-The “WiFi everywhere” atmosphere at most college campuses also leads tablet users to be more productive than when they’re unable to access the internet.
+The “WiFi everywhere” atmosphere at most college campuses also leads tablet users to be more productive than when they cannot access the internet.